 Depersonalize the Home

 When a buyer is looking around your house, they want to see themselves living there.
-So if there are many family pictures on the walls or kid’s artwork on the fridge, it can really hinder that from happening.
+So if there are many family pictures on the walls or kid’s artwork on the fridge, it can be a cause of your home not selling.
 So just temporarily, replace the photographs and little personal trinkets with more generic ones, if at all.
 The simpler the rooms look, the more they will appeal to potential buyers.